isc-projects/kea/doc/sphinx/arm/logging.rst

 However, when Kea starts, the configuration file is not read until partway into the initialization process.
 Prior to that, the logging settings are set to default values, although it is possible to modify some aspects of the settings by means of environment variables.
-Note that in the absence of any logging configuration in the configuration file, the settings of the (possibly modified) default configuration will persist while the program is running.
+In the absence of any logging configuration in the configuration file, the settings of the (possibly modified) default configuration will persist while the program is running.